-Typically, both damage to the property itself and any bodily injuries caused by the presence of Mold, Mildew or Fungus are excluded.
-With the presence of mold you will need to address any damage done to sheetrock, insulation and possibly framing.
-Along with this damage, your tenants’ health could be affected by the presence of the mold (usually respiratory issues/allergies) and therefore there may be doctor bills from treatment or the costs of relocating your tenants.
+Typically, both damages to the property itself and any bodily injuries caused by the presence of Mold, Mildew, or Fungus are excluded.
+With the presence of mold, you will need to address any damage done to sheetrock, insulation and possibly framing.
+Along with this damage, your tenants’ health could be affected by the presence of mold (usually respiratory issues/allergies) and therefore there may be doctor bills from treatment or the costs of relocating your tenants.

 No. However, state laws often require landlords to provide habitable housing to tenants.
 If a landlord does not remediate a mold problem after written notice from his/her tenant, that tenant may have a legal mold claim against the landlord for compromising his health and damaging his personal possessions.

 What Does the Technical Lingo for This Exclusion Look Like in My Policy?

 Sample policy language may look like this:

 “Microorganism Exclusion (Absolute)…this Policy does not insure any loss, damage, claim, cost, expense or other sum directly or indirectly arising out of or relating to:

 Mold, mildew, fungus, spores or other microorganism of any type, nature, or description including but not limited to any substance whose presence poses an actual or potential threat to human health…”